 - Shelf life

 Per wash, laundry powder is almost always cheaper than its liquid equivalent.
 This makes it the preferred buy to get maximum bang for your buck.
-Laundry powder rarely costs in excess of $12 for a 2kg box, with some brands – including that from discount supermarket chain ALDI – costing roughly half that amount ($5).
+Most laundry powders costs in excess of $12 for a 2kg box, with some brands – including Woolworths Essentials and ALDI Almat – costing roughly half that amount.
 It’s also common to find laundry powder on special.
 Take a look down the cleaning aisle of your preferred supermarket and you’ll be sure to find at least one powder with a reduced price.

 Laundry powder is generally a reliably strong everyday performer.
 For outdoor stains (e.g. tough dirt stains) and blood, laundry powder usually outperforms liquids.
 Powder is also able to carry more bleaching and brightening ingredients, as the dry powder is a more stable environment than in liquid where reactions with other ingredients and the water content itself can be harder to control.